Future Homes Hub Logo

 What level of net gain must you achieve

-You will need to show that your development will result in a measurable increase in biodiversity of at least 10%.
+You need to show that your development will result in a measurable increase in biodiversity of at least 10%.

 The percentage increase is the total of: